safwan-moha/ever-bash/README.md

 ### EVER BASH
+- You can save all your bash commands easily.
+- Very easily retrieve saved commands
-You can save all your bash commands and retrieve.
-You dont need a text editor to save your codes.
+- No need of a text editor to save your codes anymore.

 ### Installation